Water is buried beneath Martian landscape, study says

-NEW YORK (AP) — A huge lake of salty water appears to be buried deep in Mars, raising the possibility of finding life on the red planet.
+NEW YORK (AP) — A huge lake of salty water appears to be buried deep in Mars, raising the possibility of finding life on the red planet, scientists reported Wednesday.

 The discovery, based on observations by a European spacecraft, generated excitement from experts.
 Water is essential to life as we know it, and scientists have long sought to prove that the liquid is present on Mars.